What is Double Solitaire?

 Can you play Double Solitaire in teams?

-While you can consider the opponent to be a cooperative partner, part of the fun of two-player Solitaire is the ability to affect your opponent by careful play, making the competitive variant more popular.
+While you can consider the opponent to be a cooperative partner, part of the fun of playing with two is the ability to affect your opponent by careful play, making the competitive variant more popular.